jvhagey/Tutorials/pages/mydoc/mydoc_Basic.md

 		'''
 ```

 We can run snakemake by requesting the file that is wanted.
-For this to rune you will also need to tell snakemake how many cores to use when running.
+For this to run you will also need to tell snakemake how many cores to use when running.

 ```
 snakemake fastqc/40457_Human_L001_clean_R1_fastqc.html --cores 1